Rain Gardens Blog

 Rain Garden Blog pdf

-Many of us who live in Park Forest have a back yard that will hold water for days and weeks.
-Average annual precipitation for Park Forest is 41 inches.
+Many of us who live in Park Forest have a backyard that will hold water for days and weeks.
+The average annual precipitation for Park Forest is 41".
 What does this mean for our backyards?
-Quite a bit actually.
+Quite a bit, actually.
 One inch of rain from the roof of the typical homes in Park Forest equals 1,000 to 1,500 gallons.
-On one acre, this inch of rain equals about 27,000 gallons and on one square mile it equals 17.38 million gallons.
-Park Forest covers 4.96 square miles, so an inch of rain amounts to some 86.2 million gallons of water.
+On one acre, this inch of rain equals about 27,000 gallons, and on one square mile, it equals 17.38 million gallons.
+Park Forest covers 4.96 square miles, so an inch of rain amounts to 86.2 million gallons of water.
 That’s 3,534 million gallons annually!
-For our backyards though, this annual rainfall of 41 inches, means that each of us must manage some 65,000 gallons of rain in our backyards.
+For our backyards, though, this annual rainfall of 41", means that each of us must manage some 65,000 gallons of rain in our backyards.

-Ironically, one of the best ways to manage rain water, is to collect it into one space, a “rain garden”, and let it seep, or percolate into the soil.
-This can happen rather quickly, and be done rater beautifully, with the use of native plants.
-Native plants deserve an honored place in our gardens, as they are beautiful and well adapted to this environment.
-In large part, the mid-west looks the way that it does, or at least did, because of our native plants.
-Able to withstand fire, severe winters, drought and flood, native plants influenced the formation of soils forming our prairies, savannas and open woodlands.
-Native plants increase the soils resistance to erosion, its ability to hold water and improves the movement of water through the soils.
+Ironically, one of the best ways to manage rainwater is to collect it into one space, a “rain garden”, and let it seep, or percolate into the soil.
+This can happen rather quickly, and be done rather beautifully, with the use of native plants.
+Native plants deserve an honored place in our gardens, as they are beautiful and well-adapted to this environment.
+In large part, the mid-west looks the way it does, or at least did, because of our native plants.
+Able to withstand fire, severe winters, drought, and flood, native plants influenced the formation of soils forming our prairies, savannas, and open woodlands.
+Native plants increase the soil's resistance to erosion, their ability to hold water, and improves the movement of water through the soils.